 And that one time we got 400% speedup by rearranging the image processing pipeline.
 Images were stored on disk in one of several integer formats, then they were loaded, converted to double precision floating points and then back to the integers, only to do some minor transformations on them.
 The whole thing was losing most of the performance by simply creating and filling intermediate structures.
 Alas, as processing pipeline was rather heavy and variative, it wouldn’t be very wise to apply it to every image value because of the cost of dispatch.
 We thought the way to statically create all the possible combinations and then dispatch it once per image hence enabling cheap per-value processing without any intermediate structures.
 And the resulting code happened to be just about the size of the original.
 Well, sometimes it pays to know your way around meta-programming.

 But the largest performance boost I ever acquired came from very simple thing.
 I used default .NET facility for matrix multiplication

 Matrix.TransformPoints method and it was very slow, so I decided to re-implement it on site.
 After all, it’s just a vector-matrix multiplication, a simple operation.
 This re-implementation gave me easily 20000% of improvement!
 When I peeked under the hood to see how the original operation works, I saw this:

 - System.Drawing.Internal.GPPOINTF..ctor (which is empty),

-This ladies and gentlemen, is exactly how years of performance unawareness look like.
+This, ladies and gentlemen, is exactly how the result of performance unawareness looks like.
 The perfect example.
 It has conversions and marshaling, constructors and creators, and only sometimes deep on the bottom it has the matrix multiplication I was looking for, but it doesn’t even show on the profiler.